f4exb/dsdcc/Readme.md

 Since version 1.6 dsdccx has the capability of sending regularly the traffic status messages to a file using the `-M` option.
 See [messagefile.md](messagefile.md) for details.

+---
+&#9888; (For use with serialDV) Since kernel 4.4.52 the default for FTDI devices (that is in the ftdi_sio kernel module) is not to set it as low latency.
+This results in the ThumbDV dongle not working anymore because its response is too slow to sustain the normal AMBE packets flow.
+The solution is to force low latency by changing the variable for your device (ex: /dev/ttyUSB0) as follows:

+`echo 1 | sudo tee /sys/bus/usb-serial/devices/ttyUSB0/latency_timer` or `sudo setserial /dev/ttyUSB0 low_latency`

+---

 <h1>Developpers notes</h1>

 <h2>Structure overview</h2>